KimLHill/MSP3/testing.md

 ## **Javascript Validation**
 I passed my javascript code from script.js through [JSHint](https://jshint.com/).
 * There were no errors, but I was shown two warnings:
 	1. Both warnings related to 'Eversion 6'.
-I researched this and found this [post](https://stackoverflow.com/questions/37247474/es6-in-jshint-jshintrc-has-esversion-but-still-getting-warning-using-atom) giving this comment /*jshint esversion: 6 */ to add to the top of the javascript code to reswolve the warnings.
+I researched this and found this [post](https://stackoverflow.com/questions/37247474/es6-in-jshint-jshintrc-has-esversion-but-still-getting-warning-using-atom) giving this comment /*jshint esversion: 6 */ to add to the top of the javascript code to resolve the warnings.
 I added this comment at the top of my js code and the warnings disappeared.

 ## **PEP8 Validation**
 I passed my Python code from app.py and env.py through [PEP8 Online](http://pep8online.com/).